-Date: June 27, 2025
+Date: July 17, 2025

-Re: Agenda Item IV(b) - Attachments 2 and 3, Draft Recreation Element and Natural Resources Element
+Re: Agenda Item IV(a) - Attachments 1 and 2, Draft Recreation Element and Natural Resources Element

 As indicated in the agenda narrative, the Recreation/Natural Resources Subcommittee met on May 15, 2025, and appointed GPAC Member Dennis Baker as the Subcommittee's chair.
 The primary purpose of the meeting was to review the initial drafts of the Recreation and Natural Resources Elements.
 After discussion on several key points requiring feedback, the Subcommittee opted to allow City staff to work with Dudek on responsive revisions.
-The updated tracked-changes drafts were distributed virtually through email to the Subcommittee.
-Comments were received from Subcommittee Chair Baker, as well as Subcommittee Members Virginia Anders-Ellmore, Jim Mosher, and Paul Watkins.
-The drafts have been revised in response to many of the comments and can continue to be discussed.
+Updated tracked-changes drafts were then distributed virtually through email to the Subcommittee.
+In response, additional comments were received from Subcommittee Chair Baker, as well as Subcommittee Members Virginia Anders-Ellmore, Jim Mosher, and Paul Watkins.
+The drafts were revised based on many of the comments, and shared with the July 2, 2025, agenda packet for the full GPAC's review and consideration.
+At the meeting, Subcommittee Chair Baker provided perspective on the Subcommittee's focus.
+After some discussion and feedback from several members, the GPAC unanimously voted to share updated drafts with revisions based on the feedback received with the GPUSC for concurrence.

-City staff, in consultation with Dudek, and the Subcommittee are pleased to share the latest draft Recreation Element and the draft Natural Resources Element for the full GPAC's review.
+City staff, in consultation with Dudek, the Subcommittee, and GPAC, is pleased to share the latest draft Elements for the GPUSC's review.
 Please know that this is simply the text and is not fully formatted with graphics and photographs.
+The attachments show changes since the GPAC meeting in "redline-strikeout" format.

-The recommended action is to support moving the draft Elements forward for concurrence by the GPUSC with additional input by the Parks, Beaches, and Recreation Commission and the public thereafter.
-The GPAC's support for these drafts will not set them in stone, rather it will allow us to continue sharing for more input from others.
+The recommended action is to support moving the draft Elements forward for additional input by responsible City boards, commissions, and committees, and the public thereafter.
+The GPUSC's support for these drafts will not set them in stone, rather it will allow us to continue sharing for more input from others.
 The Elements will remain in draft form until they are ultimately adopted by the City Council.